hakanzy/django-system-monitor/README.md

 Installation
 =============

- - Put sysmon folder in your django applications folder, and add sysmon into your INSTALLED_APPS
- - That's all.
+ - After install, add 'sysmon' to your INSTALLED_APPS, that's all.